stefanjp/SubgraphCounting/README.md

 * pytorch==1.12.0

 ## Experiments
-From the project root directory execute following python files:
+From the project root directory execute following python file:

-- python experiments/run_experiments.py
+`python experiments/run_experiments.py`
 - ZINC-star-3-star-4* experiments
    - loss
 /test-feature-0 correspons to the MSE of 3-star
    - loss
 /test-feature-1 correspons to the MSE of 4-star
 - ZINC-cycle-3-cycle-6* experiments
    - loss
 /test-feature-0 correspons to the MSE of 3-cycle
    - loss
 /test-feature-1 correspons to the MSE of 6-cycle

+For the experiments considering node labels, execute following experiment:

+`python experiments/run_cycle_experiments_node_features.py`

 The baseline results as well as the model results will be logged in the tb-logs directory that can be visualized with tensorboard.